 When you press the hotkey inside the game, a small dotted pattern will continue to appear until you press the hotkey again to stop recording.
 But before you record, make sure you have all the appropriate settings or not.

-Under Video capture properties, select Capture Mode as 3D application to only record your gameplay.
+Under Video capture properties, select Capture Mode as a 3D application to only record your gameplay.
 If you select the desktop, the tool will only capture video of your screen outside the game and if you select mixed the tool will capture video of everything.

 Use video format as MJPG compression and Container format as AVI.

-Under these options, you will find various settings to tweak the quality of your gameplay captured video.
+Under these options, you will find various settings to tweak the quality of your gameplay-captured video.

-If you want a high quality captured video, you can select 90% or above quality but that will increase the file size.
+If you want a high-quality captured video, you can select 90% or above quality but that will increase the file size.
 The lowest quality you can select is 25%.

-Select your Frame size according to the aspect and resolution of your monitor or you can simply put it at full frame which will record according to your monitor’s aspect ratio and resolution without decreasing the quality.
+Select your Frame size according to the aspect and resolution of your monitor or you can simply put it at the full frame which will record according to your monitor’s aspect ratio and resolution without decreasing the quality.

 Make sure you have Framerate limit disabled.

-Under the video capture compatibility properties, you will find some advanced options for compression, gamma correction and encoding.
+Under the video capture compatibility properties, you will find some advanced options for compression, gamma correction, and encoding.
 Leave them as it is till you have some trouble recording the gameplay.

 Audio capture properties below it will be needed to record the gameplay sound as well otherwise your recorded video will be soundless.
-Select WASAPI playback device under Audio Source #1 and select the device through which you want to record the sound.
+Select the WASAPI playback device under Audio Source #1 and select the device through which you want to record the sound.